siobhon-egan/git-command-line/episodes/04-changes.Rmd

 cd ~/Desktop/planets
 ```

+## Create and edit a new file

 Let's create a file called `mars.txt` that contains some notes
 about the Red Planet's suitability as a base.
 We'll use `nano` to edit the file; you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
-For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.
+For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell][shell-novice] lesson.

 ```bash
 nano mars.txt